kief/infrastructure-as-code.com/_patterns/stack-replication/template-stack.md

 In cases where there is greater variation between instances of a stack, either the template stack may not be the appropriate pattern, or else more thought may be needed to keep a clean architecture.
 As a rule, the parameters used to define differences between stack instances should be very simple - strings, numbers, or in some cases lists.
 Additionally, parameters should not cause significant differences in which code is applied.

 It is a red flag when a parameter is used as a conditional that decides whether to create large chunks of infrastructure.
 An example would be a parameter that indicates whether or not to provision a database cluster.
 If some instances require a database, and some do not, it may be preferable to split the database cluster into its own stack.
 The decision is then taken at a higher level of which stacks to provision.
 This keeps each stack simple, and easier to test.

+>>>  without conflicts.
+For example, it may not be possible to create more than one instance of an infrastructure element with exactly the same configuration - names, identifiers, IP addresses, etc. may conflict.
+So the template stack code is written to ensure these are different for each stack instance.

 ## Related patterns